 Hi SHARON, what was your thought process behind starting your own business?

-Saving lives.
-In September 2010, several publicized suicides of LGBTQ youth reminded me of my pain, fear and suicide attempt at the age of 16.
-Working for a school district and working with youth I knew things had to change and that we needed a community where all children are safe.
-I also knew that with peer and community support we could save lives and build a network of passionate and caring individuals to help LGBTQ youth and their allies in Tarrant County.
+In September 2010, several publicized suicides of LGBTQ youth reminded United States Air Force veteran and educator, Sharon Herrera, of a pain she was all too familiar with.
+Having contemplated her own suicide, she knew things had to change and that we needed a community where all children are safe.
+Sharon knew that with peer and community support she could save lives and build a network of passionate and caring individuals to help LGBTQ youth and their allies in Tarrant County.
 LGBTQ SAVES (Students, Allies, Volunteers, Educators, Support) was born.

 Let’s talk shop?
 Tell us more about your career, what can you share with our community?